What a career in Biomedical and Medical Engineering looks like

-Study Biomedical and Medical Engineering at the University of Bolton, No.1 in the North West for the past three years in Student Satisfaction in the Complete University Guide and No.2 in Teaching Quality in the Sunday Times Good University Guide 2020.
+Study a Biomedical and Medical Engineering degree at the University of Bolton, No.1 in the North West for the past three years in Student Satisfaction in the Complete University Guide and No.2 in Teaching Quality in the Sunday Times Good University Guide 2020.

-Results are finally in, and everyone is thinking about where they are going to university, or maybe asking if university is right for them.
+Results are finally in, and everyone is thinking about where they are going to university, or maybe asking if the university is right for them.
 And you know what?
-It’s the perfect time.
+It’s a perfect time.
 A lot of people may be talking about pandemics and lockdowns and recessions, but you have an amazing opportunity right now.